 The integration of this tool makes the connection with customers faster and that the managers in the points of sale have more time available to advice, offer information and meet the needs of those who come to the premises.
 It also increases the security of identification, which reduces the possibility of fraud.
 And, most importantly, avoid the queues and decrease the waiting time.

-It is common for many equal contracts to be signed daily, only for different people.
-Important communication companies in Europe and Latin America use Documents, which allows you to design templates with a series of variables (such as name, surname, phone number …) that the store advisor modifies at the moment from tablets to personalize it (and even the signer himself can do it).
+The same contracts are signed on a daily basis by different people.
+Important communication companies in Europe and Latin America use Documents, which allows you to design templates defining a set of variables (such as name, surname, phone number, etc) that the store advisor fills in (though it may be the case that signer can do it).

 Relationship with companies (B2B)